Correlation Between Quadratic Interest and Quadratic Deflation

 Pair Corralation between Quadratic Interest and Quadratic Deflation

 Given the investment horizon of 90 days Quadratic Interest Rate is expected to under-perform the Quadratic Deflation.
-But the etf apears to be less risky and, when comparing its historical volatility, Quadratic Interest Rate is 2.34 times less risky than Quadratic Deflation.
-The etf trades about -0.29 of its potential returns per unit of risk.
-The Quadratic Deflation ETF is currently generating about 0.07 of returns per unit of risk over similar time horizon.
-If you would invest 1,401 in Quadratic Deflation ETF on August 29, 2024 and sell it today you would earn a total of 23.00 from holding Quadratic Deflation ETF or generate 1.64% return on investment over 90 days.
+In addition to that, Quadratic Interest is 1.13 times more volatile than Quadratic Deflation ETF.
+It trades about -0.03 of its total potential returns per unit of risk.
+Quadratic Deflation ETF is currently generating about -0.01 per unit of volatility.
+If you would invest 1,430 in Quadratic Deflation ETF on October 21, 2024 and sell it today you would lose (89.00) from holding Quadratic Deflation ETF or give up 6.22% of portfolio value over 90 days.

 Time Period3 Months [change]